-Missiles and gunfire rock Kyiv - Follow Ukraine-Russia crisis latest news
+Children injured as missiles rock Kyiv - Follow Ukraine-Russia crisis live

 One of the missiles hit a site close to Zhulyany airport, while the other is believed to have hit the area near the Sevastopol square, said a witness.

-According to the Ukrainian administration, the missiles also hit a residential building.

-Russian troops reached the Ukrainian capital and attacked a military base in the city, as well as attempting to capture an electricity generation station.
+According to the Ukrainian administration, the missiles also hit a residential building after Russian troops reached the Ukrainian capital and attacked a military base in the city.

 Volodymyr Zelensky said the “fate of Ukraine is being decided right now.”